H4NM/WhoYouCalling/README.md

 2. **(Optional) Install Npcap**
    Download and install [Npcap](https://npcap.com/#download) to enable packet capture in Windows.
-   > **Note:** Npcap is not required and you may provide the flag to disable packet capture when running the program.

 3. **Clone the Repository**
    Download the source code by cloning this repository: